Textbooks in Israel: Center for Monitoring the Impact of Peace findings

 CMIP states that no negative changes were noted in the new textbooks with regard to the image of the Arabs, the description of the conflict, the presentation of Islam, questions of war and peace and education to tolerance and conciliation.
 On the contrary, the positive trends noted in the earlier report were strengthened.
 The textbooks of the ultra-Orthodox schools continued to use language conveying an air of superiority.

 Maps of Israel included all the territory between the Mediterranean Sea and the River Jordan.
 Many textbooks showed maps of the Middle East on which only Israel's name appeared, with the territories of the surrounding Arab countries left blank.

-Other studies
+Other assessments

 In his 2004 article "The Arab Image in Hebrew School Textbooks", Dan Bar-Tal of Tel Aviv University studied 124 textbooks used in Israeli schools.
 He concluded that generations of Israeli Jews have been taught a negative and often delegitimizing view of Arabs.
 He claims Arabs are portrayed in these textbooks as primitive, inferior in comparison to Jews, violent, untrustworthy, fanatic, treacherous and aggressive.
 While history books in the elementary schools hardly mentioned Arabs, the high school textbooks that covered the Arab–Jewish conflict stereotyped Arabs negatively, as intransigent and uncompromising.